franneck94/UdemyCmake/2_CMake/README.md

 Static libraries increase the overall size of the binary, but it means that you don't need to carry along a copy of the library that is being used.
 As the code is connected at compile time there are not any additional run-time loading costs.

+## Important CMake Variables for Paths

+- CMAKE_SOURCE_DIR
+  - Topmost folder (source directory) that contains a CMakeList.txt file.
+- PROJECT_SOURCE_DIR
+  - Contains the full path to the root of your project source directory.
+- CMAKE_CURRENT_SOURCE_DIR
+  - The directory where the currently processed CMakeLists.txt is located in.
+- CMAKE_CURRENT_LIST_DIR
+  - The directory of the listfile currently being processed. (for example a \*.cmake Module)
+- CMAKE_MODULE_PATH
+  - Tell CMake to search first in directories listed in CMAKE_MODULE_PATH when you use FIND_PACKAGE() or INCLUDE().
+- CMAKE_BINARY_DIR
+  - The filepath to the build directory